 University of Reading has opted into the TEF and received a Silver award.

-In English Literature, you will read more of authors and genres that you already know (from tragedy to Gothic, from Shakespeare and Dickens to Plath and Beckett), but also encounter aspects of literary studies that you may not know so well, from children’s literature to publishing studies and the history of the book.
+You will read more of authors and genres that you already know (from tragedy to Gothic, from Shakespeare and Dickens to Plath and Beckett), but also encounter aspects of literary studies, from children’s literature to publishing studies and the history of the book.
 Our academics have published research on everything from medieval poetry to contemporary Caribbean and American fiction.

-Advice and guidance in career development is provided throughout your studies and placements are strongly encouraged.
-Past students have enjoyed art internships at Studio Voltaire and the Frieze Art Fair, performed at the ICA, taken part in an Arts Council-supported film project at the Museum of Rural Life and participated in an international exhibition at the Seoul Institute of Arts in South Korea.
+Your degree includes career management skills training and you will be encouraged to undertake academic and work placements during your studies.
+Previous Art students have enjoyed art internships at Studio Voltaire, Frieze Art Fair, and Tate Exchange, performed at the ICA, London and participated in an international exhibition at the Seoul Institute of Arts in South Korea.
 Alternatively, in English, a unique "Communications at work" module enables you to combine the study of the practical use of English with a short placement.

 Sample modules may include:

 - Poetry in English